codingforeveryone/READMEs/synchronous-and-asynchronous.md

 ## Sync

 Confusingly, "synchronous" in Javascript means exactly the opposite of its non-technical meaning of "at the same time".
 In Javascript, synchronous means that each line of code will be executed only after the previous line has finished.
-For example, in the code below, the value of `input` is printed only after the `sync` function has reached the end of its loop and returned the new value.
+For example, in the code below, `newVal` is printed only after the `sync` function has reached the end of its loop and returned the new value.
 That could take a bit of time, since it's a very long loop!

 ```javascript
 function sync(val){